-Photo caption: Adventist Bolingbrook Hospital Chief Executive Officer Rick Mace, left, presents Chief Financial Officer Michael Murrill with the Distinguished Leader Award.
-For a larger version of this image, click on the photo.
+Photo caption: Adventist Bolingbrook Hospital Chief Executive Officer Rick Mace, left, presents Chief Financial Officer Mike Murrill with the Distinguished Leader Award.

 “For instance, if I don’t understand what’s going on in the nursing department, or I don’t listen to what they’re saying, then I’m making a lot of assumptions, and that’s when I run into mistakes,” Murrill said.